Trees in Conservation Areas

 Herefordshire Council Natural Environment Services, PO Box 4, Hereford HR4 0XH.

-If, however, the Authority fails to make a TPO within 6 weeks, or if it fails to inform you of their decision within that period, you can carry out your intended works.
+If, however, the Authority fails to make a TPO within 6 weeks, or if it fails to inform the tree owner of a decision within that period, he or she is free to carry out the works as set out in the S211 Notice .

 Trees in a Conservation Area with a diameter of less than 75mm (3’’) measured at 1.5 metres above ground level are not protected.